Long Beach Engine Knocking Repair

 Incorrect or wrongly gapped spark plugs: If spark plugs that are not to the manufacturer’s recommended specification are used, they can cause knocking.
 Using the wrong spark plugs can cause the ignition to be out of the proper range, and cause knocking.

 These types of knocking problems are usually relatively simple to resolve, but don’t let your engine knock for too long – then it might really be knocking on the door of death.
-If you hear any abnormal knocking or pinging from your engine, call Orozco’s Auto Service of Long Beach today or come in for a diagnosis.
+If you hear any abnormal knocking or pinging from your engine, If you have questions regarding Engine Knocking Repair / Overhaul contact Orozco’s Auto Service at any of our convenient locations in Long Beach, Bellflower, Garden Grove or Fullerton!